DataCampDS/compte-rendu-data-shinobi/README.md

 ## Download single-cell RNA sequencing data

-We are going to work on the provided data by download_data.py:
+We worked on the provided data by download_data.py:

 ```bash
 python download_data.py